The Coming Forth of the Book of Mormon

 View of the Hebrews

-Seventy-two years after the Book of Mormon was published, I. Woodbridge Riley (1902) was the first person to theorize that the View of the Hebrews was a source for it.17
+Seventy-two years after the Book of Mormon was published, I. Woodbridge Riley (1902) was the first to popularize the theory that the View of the Hebrews was a source for it.17

 Why did none of the critics that were contemporary to the publication of the Book of Mormon think of the View of the Hebrews as a source?
 Wasn’t the View of the Hebrews widely available in 1830?18 None of the eager early church critics put two and two together?